antoinesion/toDO/README.md

 **Warning: this app only works properly on UNIX-based systems.**

 ### Preview
-Here a preview of the main functionalities.
+Here's a preview of the main functionalities.

 ![toDO preview](media/toDO_preview.gif)